1061-DataScience/hw1/README.md

 Rscript hw1_yourID.R -out output1.csv -input input1.csv
 ```

-Your R code should output and round the medain value for each column.
+Your R code should output and round the set name with maximum value for each column.

 ## Read in an input file